Accessory prices are listed on respective Accessory pages

 Having looked at several well-known purely inflatable boats I can say that the Neris product is at the very top end and feels like the premium product it is, highly recommend”.

-NERIS Smart PRO - Owner Mike Loftus - Sept 2018
+Smart PRO - Owner Mike Loftus

 If you don't want to read a long review and you just want to know then yes, I would recommend this boat.

-So why buy this boat with so many options out there?
 Well it depends on what you need from a boat, so I can tell you about what I needed and how the Smart Pro fits my criteria.

 I have experience of sea touring in solo boats but wanted a boat that was suitable for camping trips with my wife who is much more canoe orientated.
-We have taken many canoe trips on fresh water, but they are obviously limited in open sea.

 The Smart pro offers a boat that is sea worthy, adaptable, (can be used as an open canoe) and can pack down for storage or transport.

-As it turns out we have not actually used it as a canoe because we prefer the extra power available with double bladed paddling.
 The boat is considerably lighter than any other double I know of, can be easily lifted onto a roof rack or packed down to fit in the car boot.
 Also, the weight helps with any portage you need to do.
 I have been on group trips where people in plastics doubles need four people to portage their boat, not the case with the Smart Pro.

-The boat is very stable due to the inflatable side tubes, I have not experienced any tippy moments making it a good, stable fishing platform.
-It handles well for a double, better than some of the plastic hulled boats I have used, tracks well and is surprisingly responsive to steering despite the length to width ratio.
 I was initially worried I would need a massively long paddle due to the width, so I bought an extendable paddle thinking I would use it at maximum extension but do in fact have it closer to its minimum.
-We have used the boat in winds exceeding 12 m/s and it remained responsive, the windage effect was considerably less than expected.

 The main reason for buying boat was to go camping.
 It easily carries enough gear inside the boat for two people for several days.
 I have not had to make choices on what to leave behind, it all fits.
 There is also the opportunity to strap things to the deck if need be.

-All decisions involve some compromise.
-In bigger swells the boat is more raft like than fully rigid kayaks but still no significant problems.
 There is no skeg so we opted for the rudder kit.
 It works well when set up just right, takes a few trips to get it where you want it.
 However, it is also completely possible to manoeuvre the boat successfully with paddles only.
-Puddles of splash water do accumulate on the deck because it is not a fully rigid boat, but again this does not cause significant problems.

-In conclusion the boat is a good match for my requirements, sea worthiness and stowage are excellent.
 I would recommend this over sit on tops any day and consider its lightness and adaptability to be a great advantage.

 Michael Loftus